 Blue Andante Card

-Use this card to get on the metro, train, and buses within the city of Oporto.
+Use this card to get on the metro, train, and local buses within the city of Oporto.
 Keep in mind it is not valid for the tram nor to travel to other nearby cities.
 If you buy a 10-trip pass, they automatically give you 1 trip for free.
 So, you’ll have 11 trips during your stay in Porto.
 Remember that you pay by zones, so you’ll have to know which area you are going to before recharging.

 Andante Tour Card